Arpit0522/Hostel-Management-System/README.md

-# Hostel-Management-System
+# Job Portal System
-A web based hostel management system to lodge complaints for different hostels
+A web based job portal system for employeers to post job positions, and for employees to apply for those job positions